LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This also means easier unit testing as you have now created concise units.
 I believe this rule does not apply to comments.
 The JPL Coding Standard and NASA power of 10 both say 60 lines of code.
-Tiger Beetle also uses this rule, but they have their limit at 70 lines.
+TigerBeetle uses this rule as well, but they have their limit at 70 lines.
 Another part of this rule is a maximum of 6 parameters.
 6 could be the magic number since the 7th and beyond are placed on the stack instead of a register.
+I think the more simple reason is for ease of use and simplicity.
 Personally for me having more than 4 parameters is too much

 NASA doesn't say anything about column limits in these documents, but excessively long lines can hurt readability.